 In the summertime, temperatures in Austin are known to stay in the 90s or higher so it’s in your best interest to know the coolest places to cool down.

-While there are certainly some gorgeous swimming spots just outside the city limits you can drive to (here are some amazing swimming holes across Texas), there are more than enough places worth visiting within Austin proper.
+While there are certainly some gorgeous swimming spots just outside the city limits you can drive to, there are more than enough places worth visiting within Austin proper.
 Less time on the road and more time in the water sounds like a win to us.

 From pools to lakes to creeks, these are Austin’s top swimming holes to add to your summer bucket list.